Here’s an extreme way to cut your car insurance rates: Move.

-“Michigan employs a unique no-fault car insurance scheme, which requires all drivers to carry Personal Injury Protection (PIP) coverage….
+“Michigan has a very unique no-fault car insurance scheme, which requires all drivers to carry Personal Injury Protection (PIP) coverage….
 The majority of other states that use a PIP system put a reasonable limit on PIP coverage amounts.
-However, Michigan guarantees unlimited lifetime medical benefits to auto accident victims, which dramatically increases an insurer’s risk.”
+However, Michigan guarantees unlimited, lifetime medical benefits to auto accident victims, which dramatically increases an insurer’s risk, and your premium.”

-A high percentage of uninsured motorists pushes car insurance rates up because it means there are fewer insured drivers to offset risk for insurers.
-Conversely, a low percentage of uninsured motorists helps lower rates.
+Having a high percentage of uninsured motorists pushes up car insurance rates because it means there are fewer insured drivers to offset the risk for insurers.
+Conversely, having a low percentage of uninsured motorists helps lower rates.

 The best way to lower your car insurance premium

-If a move to Maine sounds a bit too “chilly” for you, fear not: There are more practical ways to slash your car insurance rates.
+If moving to Maine sounds a bit too chilly for you, fear not: There are more practical ways to slash your car insurance rates.
 Chief among them is shopping around.